Behind the scenes of the soft scarves of The Happy Scarf

 - It is a natural process from start to finish

-- The two to three days takes a scarf to finish
+- It takes two to three days to finish a scarf

-- Poor farmers try to earn extra in this way
+- Poor farmers trying to earn extra money that way

 Our first purchase